Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 - Easy Mechanics

-Speaking of progression, the game has a great sense of it.
+Speaking of progression, the game has a great flow.
 You're constantly unlocking things: new units, new spells, new weapons, new armor, new tavern upgrades, and even new dungeons.
 Though this involves frequent grinding (repeatedly battling the same enemies to loot items and acquire money), it pays off with a plethora of rewards.

 - Lackluster Explanations